peakflo/pfMCP/src/servers/attio/README.md

 # Attio Server

-guMCP server implementation for interacting with Attio.
+pfMCP server implementation for interacting with Attio.

 ### Prerequisites